FailAcademy/learning/wdp-toronto/_lessons/week-03/02-gulp.md

 ## Learning Objectives

-* Explain what it means to install a JavaScript runtime on your computer, or a server.
+- Explain what it means to install a JavaScript runtime on your computer, or a server.
-* Explain the benefits of automation in web projects.
+- Explain the benefits of automation in web projects.
-* Implement the following automation tasks: `uglification`, `watch`, and `browser-sync`.
+- Implement the following automation tasks: `uglification`, `watch`, and `browser-sync`.
-* Install Gulp globally and as a project development dependency.
+- Install Gulp globally and as a project development dependency.
-* Install Gulp plugins via the command line, build a `gulpfile.js` file, and run related tasks.
+- Install Gulp plugins via the command line, build a `gulpfile.js` file, and run related tasks.
-* Distinguish between Gulp and other solutions for managing build/other automation tasks.
+- Distinguish between Gulp and other solutions for managing build/other automation tasks.
-* Set-up ESLint to run as a Gulp task to check JavaScript code against specific style rules.
+- Set-up ESLint to run as a Gulp task to check JavaScript code against specific style rules.

 ---

 ## Keywords

-* Node.js
+- Node.js
-* npm (Node Package Manager)
+- npm (Node Package Manager)
-* Dependencies
+- Dependencies
-* Automation
+- Automation
-* Build task
+- Build task
-* File watcher
+- File watcher
-* Linting
+- Linting

 ---

 ## Exercise 1

-Add Gulp to your project and implement the `gulp-uglify` task as demonstrated.
+Add Gulp to your project and implement the `gulp-terser` task as demonstrated.

 Run the task and see what happens...